quotient-im/Quaternion/README.md

 ## Running
 Just start the executable in your most preferred way - either from build directory or from the installed location.

-### Before you run it on Windows
-Since we can't rely on package management on Windows, Qt libraries and a C++ runtime are packaged/installed together with Quaternion.
-However, OpenSSL libraries (ssleay32.dll and libeay32.dll) are not installed automatically because of export restrictions.
-Unless you already have them around (e.g., they are a part of any Qt development installation, see `Tools/<MinGW toolchain>/opt/bin`), your best bet is to find and download these libraries yourself, and either install them system-wide (which probably makes sense as soon as you keep them up-to-date; make sure the location is in your PATH) or put them next to quaternion.exe.

 ### Configuration and cache files
 Quaternion stores its configuration in a way standard for Qt applications.
 It will read and write the configuration in the user-specific location (creating it if non-existent) and will only read the system-wide location with reasonable defaults if the configuration is nowhere to be found.